Can Menopause Cause Skin Rashes? Understanding the Link

 But why do these changes sometimes result in rashes?

 • Hormone-Related Dryness: Estrogen plays a critical role in maintaining skin hydration.
-When levels drop, the skin gets drier and more sensitive.
+When levels drop, the skin cells gets drier and more sensitive.
 This can lead to itchy skin in postmenopausal women.

 • Thinner Skin Barrier: Lower estrogen levels weaken the skin’s protective barrier, making it more sensitive to irritants.
 As a result, it can lead to a menopausal skin rash, eczema, or irritation related to menopause.